atatarinov/game-of-life-js/README.md

-# Game of Life in JS
+# Game of Life in Vanilla JS

-Fullstack Academy workshop.